 • Restart: A common feature in consumer electronics, including your phone or computer, restarting your Nest Thermostat means a quick off / on cycle.
 This maintains all your settings and is a step to take if your Nest is frozen or not connecting to Wi-Fi.

-• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-For the most part, homeowners will perform a reset as they're moving into a new house and bringing the thermostat with them, or if they are moving out and want to erase any personal details from the Nest before leaving it for the next homeowner.
+• Reset: A reset erases some or all of your settings.
+For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase all personal info from the Nest before leaving it for the next homeowner.

-To initiate a reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
-Next, go to Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+To initiate a reset, first write down your temperature settings so you have them if they get erased.
+Next, locate Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-• Restart: Deactivates your Nest and reboots it while saving your settings.
-Another method is to press the outside of the Nest and hold it down for a few seconds until it goes black, at which point you can remove your hand.
+• Restart: Shuts your Nest down and reboots it while saving your settings.
+Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it turns black, at which point you can remove your hand.

-• Schedule: This reset clears any info about your temperature schedule—including for your hot water, if you've connected it to your Nest.
-By choosing this kind of reset, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.
+• Schedule: This reset clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
+By choosing this kind of reset, you’ll need to create a new schedule or wait while your Nest learns your schedule.

-• Network: With a network reset, it will remove all your network information and your Nest will no longer be connected to Wi-Fi.
+• Network: With a network reset, it will remove all your network information and your Nest can no longer connect to Wi-Fi.
 It also forgets your Wi-Fi password.

 • All Settings: This reset clears all your personal settings and learning.